 Jessica Chastain has never been one to keep her feminist views to herself, whether it's about politics or female stereotypes in Hollywood.
 So it's no surprise that the Oscar nominee swiftly responded to the sexual misconduct allegations against Harvey Weinstein that emerged in early October.

 "I was warned from the beginning.
 The stories were everywhere," Chastain tweeted on October 9.
 "To deny that is to create an environment for it to happen again."

-She also expressed her frustration that Weinstein's alleged victims were shamed for not speaking up sooner, despite the fact that his behavior was an "open secret" in Hollywood and plenty of men also had the option of ringing the alarm.
+She also expressed her frustration that Weinstein's alleged victims were shamed for not speaking up sooner, despite the fact that his behaviour was an "open secret" in Hollywood and plenty of men also had the option of ringing the alarm.
 "I'm sick of the media demanding only women speak up.
 What about the men?
-Perhaps many are afraid to look at their own behavior," Chastain wrote.
+Perhaps many are afraid to look at their own behaviour," Chastain wrote.

 Chastain's passion about the issue and unwavering support for the "silence breakers" has me cheering, but she recently shared that a famous actor sent her an email telling her to "calm down" about the Weinstein allegations, Vulture reports.

 "I was tweeting a lot at the time and actually got an email from a well-known actor that said, 'Calm down,'" Chastain said during an appearance on The Graham Norton Show.
 "I found that heartbreaking and can only think he didn’t understand the movement that was happening."